Getting healthy in 2024 — Week 46

 Graph of the weights in the last 30 days

 1. Specifically, we had pinnekjøtt with rutabaga purée and potatoes.
-The meat by itself has a caloric density of ~450 kcal (NaN kJ) per 100 g (3.5 oz) (dry), and a serving is around 400 g (14.1 oz) per person dry or 600 g (21.2 oz) per person reconstituted, i.e. ~1792 kcal (7498 kJ).
+The meat by itself has a caloric density of ~450 kcal (1883 kJ) per 100 g (3.5 oz) (dry), and a serving is around 400 g (14.1 oz) per person dry or 600 g (21.2 oz) per person reconstituted, i.e. ~1792 kcal (7498 kJ).
 You can see why this gets out of hand quickly.
 You eat sides with the meal, and those who choose to imbibe in alcohol will get additional calories there, and then finally, it’s common to have dessert after.
 So it’s obviously not a meal you should have regularly if caloric restriction is what you’re after.

 2. I wasn’t aiming for being that exact; it’s just an amusing coincidence!